osposweb/osposweb.github.io/Getting-Started-installations.md

 3. **Htdocs** working directory: Change the working directory in the current terminal window, assuming the `/var/www/html` as the web root html document directory and you can move to by executing `cd /var/www/html` but remember this depends of the Operating System Apache2 install

-4. **Download** the latest version of from the release section and uncompress it to the htdoc directory
+4. **Download** the latest version from the [release section](https://github.com/opensourcepos/opensourcepos/releases) and uncompress it to the htdoc directory

 5. **Create** database and access: executing in same terminal `mysql -u root -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` take **in consideratin password administrative privilegies** for the database users.